 Throughout February and March 2020, a core group of students and older women met regularly to pool their skills, knowledge and questions on the climate emergency.
 In small groups they created four collages capturing their sentiments on the current state of the environment; hopeful, angry, hopeless and activism.
 This initial stage of the project ended with a public workshop at Toynbee Hall Wellbeing Centre, where the group invited other women to contribute their ideas to the conversation.

 The core group were about to begin the next stage of Generation Rebellion building upon their ideas to produce a film and live performance.
 Due to the changing situations around COVID-19 this part of the project has been postponed until later this year.

-Generation Rebellion Zine is funded by Foundation for Future London
+The Generation Rebellion Zine was funded by Foundation for Future London

 Generation Rebellion is funded by Arts Council England, Garfield Weston and Mulberry School for Girls